Quantapar/crud-app/README.md

-📚 Learning Objectives
+--> Learning Objectives

-Understand the concept of CRUD in web apps.
+-Understand the concept of CRUD in web apps.

-Practice DOM manipulation with vanilla JavaScript.
+-Practice DOM manipulation with vanilla JavaScript.

-Learn how to dynamically add, update, and remove elements from a web page.
+-Learn how to dynamically add, update, and remove elements from a web page.

-Improve CSS layout and styling for a clean UI.
+-Improve CSS layout and styling for a clean UI.